hotbso/xa-snow/README.md

 Just unpack the zip in your <X Plane>/Resources/plugins directory.

 After you've installed it once skunkcrafts updater will take care.
 Be sure you select the right channel PROD or BETA.
+Only use BETA if you fully understand how skunkcrafts works.

 Download link for skunkcrafts updater: